zhyang813/Venture-Out/README.md

 - Ticketmaster API keys are stored in ??
 - Auth0 API keys are stored in ??

-Eventbrite and Ticketmaster are the event ticket websites that will serve CRUD for events.
+Eventbrite and Ticketmaster are the event ticketing websites that will serve CRUD for events.
 Auth0 is used for user authentication.